The Evolution of Payment Operations

 The Reserve Bank of India is developing e-Rupee, a Central Bank Digital Currency (CBDC), as a next-generation payment mode.
 E-Rupee aims to serve as a viable alternative to paper currency.
 This aims to mitigate risks like counterfeits and theft.
 The implementation of CBDC could streamline cross-border transactions,

-Optimise Your Payment Operations with Razorpay for Seamless Transactions
+Optimizing Payment Operations for Seamless Transactions

 1) Payment Gateway